Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 | XT60H with cable | 1       | Power input 12awg                                                                |
 ***
 Printing :
-- Print files at least in ABS, hot and cold side can be printed using much more temperature ressistant filament but i didn't tested it,
+- Print files at least in ABS, hot and cold side can be printed using much more temperature ressistant filament but i didn't tested it
+- Your printer need to be properly calibrated there are tight tolerances
 ***
 Disclaimer :
 - NO, Pla won't work and will melt